-Situated in the northeast Aegean, poised between Anatolia and the West, this was the birthplace of the poets Sappho and Alcaeus, the naïf painter Theophilos and the novelist Myrivilis.
+Situated in the North Aegean, Lesvos was the birthplace of the poets Sappho and Alcaeus, the naïf painter Theophilos and the novelist Myrivilis.
 Greece’s third-largest island possesses a rare natural beauty, architectural marvels, a petrified forest, medieval fortress towns and a Mediterranean climate.
-Olive trees carpet much of its land mass, which is indented by two deep, almost closed, fish-filled bays.
+Olive trees carpet much of its landmass, which is indented by two deep, almost closed, fish-filled bays.

-Other attractions include bustling traditional villages, beaches that stretch for miles, ouzo distilleries to visit and exquisite delicacies to accompany your drink.
-These are just some of the treats awaiting you on this fascinating island that Nobel laureate Odysseas Elytis compared to a “plane-tree leaf that someone threw into the sea”.
+Other attractions on Lesvos include lively traditional villages, beaches that stretch for miles, ouzo distilleries to visit and exquisite delicacies to accompany your drink.
+These are just some of the treats awaiting you on fascinating Lesvos, the island that Nobel laureate Odysseas Elytis compared to a “plane-tree leaf that someone threw into the sea”.

-As the hub of the island’s cultural and business life, Mytilini offers a myriad ways to spend your time….
-Admiring sights like the ancient theatre, the Ottoman baths or the mosque; exploring streets lined with wonderful neoclassical buildings with an Anatolian flavour; or tracking down rare treasures in the Archaeological Museum, the Teriade collection of modern masters, the Theophilos museum, libraries, galleries and folklore exhibitions.
+As the hub of Lesvos’ cultural and business life, Mytilini offers a myriad ways to spend your time.
+Admire sights like the ancient theatre, the Ottoman baths or the mosque.
+Explore streets lined with wonderful neoclassical buildings with an Anatolian flavour.
+And track down rare treasures in the Archaeological Museum, the Teriade collection of modern masters and the Theophilos museum, as well as libraries, galleries and folklore exhibitions.

 Molyvos can rival the most beautiful medieval fortress towns in Europe, while its only peer in Greece is Monemvasia, in the Peloponnese.
 And like it, its houses grasp onto the sides of a steep rock while turning their gaze to the Mediterranean.
 The structure and layout of the town and its 13th-century Genoese castle have remained unchanged over the course of centuries.
 As you stroll up and down its alleyways, note the stone houses and the Anatolian-style mansions with their brightly coloured doors and windows and enclosed wooden balconies, as well as the elegant Turkish fountains scattered throughout.